teguster/CodeAssist/README.md

 ![plot](public/static/login.png)

+Important: The web app has only been tested and QA'd on Chrome so use Chrome for best results!

 ### 5) Split screen in two

 Split your screen in half with left half the window with CheatCode and right half the window in which you are working on coding tasks.